Free Blacks

 Free woman of color with quadroon daughter (also free); late 18th-century collage painting, New Orleans.

-In the British colonies in North America and in the United States before the abolition of slavery in 1865, free Negro or free Black described the legal status of African Americans who were not enslaved.
-The term was applied both to formerly enslaved people (freedmen) and to those who had been born free (free people of color), whether of African or mixed descent.
+In the British colonies in North America and in the United States before the abolition of slavery in 1865, free Black, free Negro, and free colored described the legal status of African Americans who were not slaves.
+The term was applied both to former slaves (freedmen) and to those who had been born free (free people of color), whether of African or mixed descent.

 Background

 Slavery was legal and practiced in every European colony in North America, at various points in history.
 Not all Africans who came to America were slaves; a few came even in the 17th century as free men, as sailors working on ships.
 In the early colonial years, some Africans came as indentured servants who were freed after a set period of years, as did many of the immigrants from Europe.
 Such servants became free when they completed their term of indenture; they were also eligible for headrights for land in the new colony in the Chesapeake Bay region, where indentured servants were more common.
 As early as 1678, a class of free black people existed in North America.

 Various groups contributed to the growth of the free Negro population: